Typhoon HIL Champion – Mr. Hashimoto from National Institute in Fukushima National Institute of Advanced Industrial Science and Technology (AIST)

 AIST-Typhoon HIL Controller Hardware-in-the-Loop Rack with DUT

-You used to evaluate and test the controllers using a low power scaled down power systems.
+You used to evaluate and test the controllers using low power scaled-down power systems.
 What is the difference between HIL and the low-power model?

 Simply put, it is not possible to completely eliminate the full power testing.
-Hence, I think it is important to understand whether the low-power (scaled down implementation) system testing or HIL testing would be the most efficient tool for certification test.
+Hence, I think it is important to understand whether the low-power (scaled-down implementation) system testing or HIL testing would be the most efficient tool for the certification tests.

 “Once the HIL model is validated and the test results from Typhoon HIL testing are accepted for certification test, the full power testing will be reduced drastically hence leading to a much shorter overall test time, and hence reduced development cost and time.

-In order for this to become a standard practice, we must specify which test scenarios can be covered by HIL Testing and whether there are any tests that will require a full power tests.
+In order for this to become standard practice, we must specify which test scenarios can be covered by HIL Testing and whether there are any tests that will require a full-power test.

 What are the benefits of Typhoon HIL for Mr. Hashimoto?